davidedg/QRadar-notes/CSS_Override/README.md

 # CSS Override for the Top Navigation header

-If you manage many QRadar environments, you might want a way to easily distinguish them.
+If you manage many QRadar environments, you might want an easy way to visually distinguish them.
 \
-For exmaple, by using a different color for the Top Navigation Layout:
+For example, by using a different color for the Top Navigation Layout:

 \
 ![qradar_green_navigation_header](./qradar_green_navigation_header.png)